 Nvidia (NVDA) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the maker of graphics chips for gaming and artificial intelligence had gained 1.24% over the past month.
-This has lagged the Computer and Technology sector's gain of 1.8% and outpaced the S&P 500's gain of 0.59% in that time.
+Heading into today, shares of the maker of graphics chips for gaming and artificial intelligence had gained 0.93% over the past month, outpacing the Computer and Technology sector's loss of 0.36% and the S&P 500's loss of 0.91% in that time.

-Wall Street will be looking for positivity from NVDA as it approaches its next earnings report date.
+Investors will be hoping for strength from NVDA as it approaches its next earnings release.
 In that report, analysts expect NVDA to post earnings of $1.57 per share.
 This would mark a year-over-year decline of 14.67%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.90 billion, down 8.79% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $2.90 billion, down 8.79% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.34 per share and revenue of $10.73 billion.
-These totals would mark changes of -19.58% and -8.44%, respectively, from last year.
+NVDA's full-year Zacks Consensus Estimates are calling for earnings of $5.34 per share and revenue of $10.73 billion.
+These results would represent year-over-year changes of -19.58% and -8.44%, respectively.

-Investors should also note any recent changes to analyst estimates for NVDA.
+Any recent changes to analyst estimates for NVDA should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.55% lower.
+The Zacks Consensus EPS estimate has moved 0.55% lower within the past month.
 NVDA is currently a Zacks Rank #3 (Hold).

-In terms of valuation, NVDA is currently trading at a Forward P/E ratio of 34.06.
-For comparison, its industry has an average Forward P/E of 18.72, which means NVDA is trading at a premium to the group.
+Looking at its valuation, NVDA is holding a Forward P/E ratio of 34.82.
+This valuation marks a premium compared to its industry's average Forward P/E of 19.75.

-It is also worth noting that NVDA currently has a PEG ratio of 3.56.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Semiconductor - General stocks are, on average, holding a PEG ratio of 1.98 based on yesterday's closing prices.
+It is also worth noting that NVDA currently has a PEG ratio of 3.64.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Semiconductor - General stocks are, on average, holding a PEG ratio of 2 based on yesterday's closing prices.

 Click to get this free report